 Credit risk relates to the risk of loss resulting from the nonperformance by a customer of its contractual obligations.
 Boardwalk Pipeline's exposure generally relates to receivables for services provided, future performance under firm agreements and volumes of gas owed by customers for imbalances or gas loaned by Boardwalk Pipeline to them under certain no-notice services and PAL services.
 If any of Boardwalk Pipeline's significant customers have credit or financial problems which result in a delay or failure to pay for services provided by Boardwalk Pipeline, or contracted for with Boardwalk Pipeline, or to repay the gas they owe Boardwalk Pipeline, it could have a material adverse effect on Boardwalk Pipeline's business.
-In addition, Boardwalk Pipeline's FERC gas tariffs only allow Boardwalk Pipeline to require limited credit support in the event that Boardwalk Pipeline's transportation customers are unable to pay for Boardwalk Pipeline's services.
-As contracts expire, the failure of any of Boardwalk Pipeline's customers could also result in the non-renewal of contracted capacity.
+In addition, Boardwalk Pipeline's FERC gas tariffs only allow Boardwalk Pipeline to require limited credit support in the event that Boardwalk Pipeline's transportation customers are unable to pay for Boardwalk Pipeline's customers could also result in the non-renewal of contracted capacity.
 Item 7A of this Report contains more information on credit risk arising from gas loaned to customers.